yearn/yearn-devdocs/docs/getting-started/guides/how-to-understand-strategies-descriptions.md

 - Loan, use, and payback tokens in a single blockchain transaction.
 - Often used to amass high liquidity for a quick operation where you don't have it.
 ### Mint
 - The creation of new tokens.
-For example, new DAI is *minted* when someone [borrows against](#lend--borrow-against) Eth.
+- For example: new DAI is *minted* when someone [borrows against](#lend--borrow-against) Eth.
 ### Flashmint
 - [Flashloan](#flashloan--flashlend) tokens to [mint](#mint) new ones in a single blockchain transaction.
 ### Cooldown